wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 | :--- | :--- | :--- |
 | `$XDG_DATA_HOME/waves-custom-<character>*` or `$HOME/.local/share/waves-custom-<character>*` | `$HOME/Library/Application Support/waves-custom-<character>*` | `%LOCALAPPDATA%/waves-custom-<character>*` |

-The `waves.blockchain.custom.functionality` section contains parameters allowing to enable/disable features in your custom blockchain.
+The `waves.blockchain.custom.functionality` section allows to set the timestamps of activation of different blockchain validations.
 In this section developers can add new parameters, which are not present in the standard node configuration.
-You can enable features on your node by modifying the `pre-activated-features` parameter in the file.
+You can enable/disable features on your node by modifying the `pre-activated-features` parameter.
 The supported features are listed in [Features](/en/waves-node/features) article.

 Paste the content generated in [Step 4](#step-4) in `waves.blockchain.custom.genesis` section of configuration file.
 Instead of pasting the section manually, you can write `include "genesis.conf"`, where the `genesis.conf` is a filename from the Step 4.